pat1/one-net/README.txt

-README -- A more thorough README and tutorial will follow soon.
+README -- Please see the attached tutorial folder for more details.
 Feb.
-5, 2012
+13, 2012

 This project is the 2.0.3 Beta Eval Board project specifically geared towards running a command-line program from a desktop Command-Line Interface program written in C++ rather than a "dumb" terminal program like Tera Term.
 Compile the cpp_sniff_eval project on the Eval Board using Renesas HEW and attach a serial board to the Eval Board.
 The program assumes it is attached to /ttySS0 (see comment below fo where to change in the code if this is invalid).